 Factoring contracts often entail specific terms and obligations, which can present certain risks when not thoroughly grasped.
 The minimum monthly factoring requirements may become burdensome, particularly if a business's invoicing volume varies.
 The agreements also contain stipulations about which customers' invoices can be factored in, potentially limiting a business's financial flexibility.

-At Invensis, we specialize in offering tailored accounts receivable solutions to clients across the globe and irrespective of the size of the company.
-Our experts bring in profound experience to the table to maintain & streamline accounts receivable processes.
+At Invensis, we specialize in offering tailored accounts receivable solutions to clients across the globe, irrespective of the company's size.
+Our experts bring years of experience to help businesses maintain & streamline accounts receivable processes.
 They also help small businesses make well-informed decisions and remain highly competitive in the ever-evolving financial landscape.
-Contact us to navigate the complexities of accounts receivable and unlock the resources to thrive your business with our accounts receivable services.
+Contact us to navigate the complexities of accounts receivable and unlock the resources to help your business thrive with our accounts receivable services.

 1. What are the risks of factoring receivables?

-The risks of factoring receivable include high costs reducing profit margins, potential damage to customer relationships due to third-party collections, dependency on factoring for cash flow, and, in resource factoring, the business retaining the risk of customer non-payment.
+The risks of factoring receivables include high costs, reduced profit margins, potential damage to customer relationships due to third-party collections, dependency on factoring for cash flow, and, in resource factoring, the business retaining the risk of customer non-payment.

 2. How much does it cost to factor your receivables?